Football Boots, Soccer Shoes, Cleats or whatever you call them!

 To find out what’s causing the smell, we took the boots to Kevin Guildford who is one of the UK’s leading footwear specialists.
 According to our expert, what’s causing the smell is surprisingly not people’s feet.
 It’s the materials that are used in the footwear.

-Nike has told one angry customer the problem started because they replaced some of the man-made lining just under the laces with a cotton canvas.
+Nike has told one angry customer the problem started because they replaced some of the man-made linings just under the laces with a cotton canvas.
 Kevin says that when the cotton canvas gets wet, it rots.
-The moisture can’t escape because the man-made materials around the cotton don’t allow it to breath.
+The moisture can’t escape because the man-made materials around the cotton don’t allow it to breathe.

 Nike says that the quality of its products and customer satisfaction is of the utmost importance to them.